mhirschberg/sgw_sample_config/README.md

 Here's what you need:
 * A docker engine on your local machine, to run both Couchbase Server and Couchbase SyncGateway
 * [cblite tool](https://github.com/couchbaselabs/couchbase-mobile-tools/releases) to work with a local database.
-Please download the binaries for your OS and set the executable flag on `bin/cblite` after extracting.
+Under `Assets` please download the binaries for your OS and set the executable flag on `bin/cblite` after extracting.
 * Clone this repository and `cd sgw_sample_config/files` - that will be your working directory
 * Create a new docker network, for instance `docker network create -d bridge sg_workshop`
 * We're going to use `cb-server` as a name for our Couchbase Server, please edit your `hosts` file and add `cb-server` to the line resolving `127.0.0.1`